-Use these resources to stay up-to-speed on the best practices for conducting responsible research.
+Use these resources to stay up-to-speed on the best practices for conducting responsible investigations.

-Many training awards—such as those from the National Institutes of Health (NIH) — also require training in Responsible Conduct of Research (RCR).
+Many training awards—such as those from the National Institutes of Health — also require training in Responsible Conduct of Research.

 Northwestern offers the following master’s degrees with an emphasis on research skills: